 Introduction to building virtual environments and related field research.
 Philosophic and practical rationales for social virtual worlds.
 Virtual environment planning, layout, and implementation.
 Tools for designing and coding presence and interactivity.
 Avatars, space, terra forming, accessories, traffic and interaction patterns, social activities, communities.
 Monetization of virtual environments and presence.
 Fundamentals of qualitative field research methods in online virtual worlds.
-Prerequisites: IM 113, IM 115, IM 213, and IM 285; or consent of instructor.
+Prerequisite: IM 113, IM 115, IM 213, and IM 285; or consent of instructor.

 I M 350 - Intellectual Property Law and New Media